-In the normal course of business, the Company enters into agreements with the operators of cable television systems and operators of broadcast television stations for the carriage of Home Shopping programming.
-The Company has entered into agreements with a number of cable operators that are affiliates of TCI.
-These long-term contracts provide for a minimum subscriber guarantee and incentive payments based on the number of subscribers.
-Cash paid by the Company to TCI and certain of its affiliates under these contracts for cable commissions and advertising was \$9.5 million, \$9.6 million for the years ended December 31, 1998 and 1997.
+In the normal course of business, Home Shopping Network and Networks enter into agreements with the operators of cable television systems and operators of broadcast television stations for the carriage of Home Shopping, USA Network and The Sci-Fi Channel programming.
+Home Shopping Network and Networks have entered into agreements with a number of cable operators that are affiliates of TCI.
+These long-term contracts for Home Shopping provide for a minimum subscriber guarantee and incentive payments based on the number of subscribers.
+Cash paid by Home Shopping Network to TCI and certain of its affiliates under these contracts for cable commissions and advertising was \$9.5 million and \$9.6 million for the years ended December 31, 1998 and 1997.
 The long-term contracts for Networks provide for subscriber fee payments to Networks.
 For the year ended December 31, 1998, TCI paid \$62.2 million to Networks under these agreements.

-Home Shopping has affiliation agreements with USA Broadcasting ("USAB") a wholly owned subsidiary which provide for USAB's broadcast television stations to air Home Shopping's programming on a full-time basis.
+Home Shopping has affiliation agreements with USA Broadcasting ("USAB") a wholly owned subsidiary which provide for USAB's broadcast television stations to air Home Shopping's $\frac{1}{2}$ programming on a full-time basis.
 Expense related to affiliation agreements with USAB for the years ended December 31, 1998 and 1997 was \$38.7 million and \$41.7 million respectively.

 Under the USANi LLC Operating Agreement, USANi LLC is obligated to make a distribution to each of the LLC members in an amount equal to each member's share of USANi LLC's taxable income at a specified tax rate.
-The first such payment is scheduled to be made on March 1, 1999 covering the year ended December 31, 1998.
+The first such payment is scheduled to be made on March 1, 1999 covering the year ended December 31.
+1998.

-NOTE M -- TRANSACTIONS WITH USAi AND SUBSIDIARIES
+NOTE M -- TRANSACTIONS WITH USAI AND SUBSIDIARIES